FinickyPrune/crack-hash/README.md

 # CrackHash Service
-This service is a simple example of distributed information system.
+This service is a simple example of distributed information system (with use of SpringBoot, RabbitMQ and MongoDB).
 Service contains of Server code and Worker code.